ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 `label` (string):
 : A unique name chosen by the client instance to refer to the resulting access token.
 The value of this
-    field is opaque to the AS.
+    field is opaque to the AS and is not intended to be exposed to or used by the end user.
 If this field is included in the request, the AS MUST include the same label in the [token response](#response-token).
     REQUIRED if used as part of a [multiple access token request](#request-token-multiple), OPTIONAL otherwise.